aricooperdavis/pitch-lengths/README.md

-            noJoinL     returns a list of the caves possible without joining ropes yesJoinN    returns the number of caves possible with joining ropes yesJoinL    returns a list of caves in which rope joining would be required help        displays this usage information
+            noJoinL     returns a list of the caves possible without joining ropes yesJoinN    returns the number of caves possible with joining ropes yesJoinL    returns a list of caves in which rope joining would be required histogram   displays a histogram of the pitch inforamtion (experimental) help        displays this usage information

         Some of these commands will require you to specify the rope you have using:
             .\pitch-lengths.py update_rope

         For example, a common usage might be:
             .\pitch-lengths.py pitchFile.csv reqRope totCave